gkapfham/codepalousa2021-presentation-tada/slides.md

 # Experimental

-- Must generate inputs to the function subject to analysis
+- Must generate inputs to the program subject to analysis
-- Must repeatedly run a function and collect performance data
+- Must repeatedly run a program and collect performance data
-- Yet, generally accessible to programmers if good tools exist
+- Only generally accessible to programmers if good tools exist

 </div>